gramosukaj/workout_creator/README.md

 ## Features
-- Create bodybuilding program and export it at pdf, jpg and png.
+- Create bodybuilding program and export it at pdf, jpg and png file.
 - Create your account and save your bodybuilding program and edit it later.
 - Share your bodybuilding program through an url.